 “So a good week for the Labour leadership.
 But the party faces a long journey back to power…”

 And that is exactly the point – long-term strategy versus short-term popularity; only time will tell whether Miliband has made the right decision.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.